functionland/docs/docs/api/file.md

 ### receiveStreamFile
 `(fileId: FileId) => Promise<{ source: AsyncIterable<Uint8Array>, meta: Meta }>` <br/>

-receiveStreamFile will take FileId and return Promise. if fileId exist successfully Promise return a <br/> `{ source: AsyncIterable<Uint8Array>, meta: Meta }` that source is stream of content of the file and Meta is the `Meta`.useful when you work with stream or outside of browser.
+receiveStreamFile will take FileId and return a Promise.
+If the FileId exists, a Promise will return a `{ source: AsyncIterable<Uint8Array>, meta: Meta }`

+That source is a stream of content of the file and Meta is the `Meta`.
+(This is useful when you're working with a stream or outside of the browser.)

 - fileId:  `FileId`

-#### example
+#### Example
 ```js
 import {Fula, createClient} from '@functionland/fula';